rivue/Gamified-Study-Tool/README.md

             - not sure where to go from there, lots of places though
         - see google doc for more plans
         - say you came up with and built the knowledge graph algorithm on your resume
+            - Built a custom text extraction pipeline using Optical Character Recognition to extract text from pdf textbooks with 97% accuracy

     ideas for name:
         - name something stone related (bc you are SOLIDIFYING your knowledge (hahahahahah ok im done))